Tuesday, July 8, 2025

 Source: Designated HPSA Quarterly Summary, March 31, 2025 (HRSA)

-The Primary Care Shortfall in New England
+The Primary Care Shortfall in the Far Western U.S.

-The Primary Care Shortfall in New England
+The Primary Care Shortfall in the Far Western U.S.

-The Primary Care Shortfall in New England
+The Primary Care Shortfall in the Far Western U.S.

 State (1) HPSAs (2) Population (3) Shortfall